 Common side effects of treatment

-There are many different side effects of the treatment and these are dependent on the treatment that has been given.
-The treating doctor and/or cancer nurse can explain the specific side effects prior to the treatment.
-Some of the more common side effects of treatment may include:
+Side effects of your treatment will depend on the type of treatment you are having, and in some cases the location of your lymphoma.
+Your treating doctor and/or cancer nurse can explain the specific side effects of your treatment before you start.
+However, some of the more common side effects of anticancer treatments may include:

 - Anaemia (low red blood cells carry oxygen around the body)

 - Thrombocytopenia (low platelets that help bleeding and clotting)